Works Ministry team to review report on Mosquito Creek collapse

 News

-File photo: Alle Ali rides over one of the cracks at the South Trunk Road along the Mosquito Creek in La Romaine on January 23.
+File photo: Alle Ali rides over the cracked surface of the South Trunk Road, Mosquito Creek, La Romaine construction zone in January.
 Photo by Ayanna Kinsale

 While the Ministry of Works and Transport awaits the outcome of the investigation into the partial collapse of the Mosquito Creek, the ministry has appointed a committee to review the findings.